vikchupak/DevOps/Linux/FileSystem/index.md

 - /home/{user}/ - users home directory.
 Only that user specific files/configs/apps.
 NOT system wide.
 - /root - root user home directory
-- /bin - user binaries | command that any user can run
+- **/bin** - user binaries | command that any user can run
 - /sbin - system binarires | sudo commands
 - /lib - libraries that /bin and /sbin use

   ![Screenshot from 2024-09-23 20-32-11](https://github.com/user-attachments/assets/c6dda356-50a8-45ba-8306-c500adc8ad9a)

-- /usr - historically, old user home directory, but now the name doesn't reflect nowadays puprose (it is now used system wide, NOT specific to a user).
+- **/usr** - historically, old user home directory, but now the name doesn't reflect nowadays puprose (it is now used system wide, NOT specific to a user).
 Previously, due to memory limitations, files were split to /bin (system wide) and /usr/bin (user specific) directories.
-Terminal commands usually are executed from /usr/bin directory.
-Nowadays /bin is a soft link to /usr/bin and /sbin is a soft link to /usr/sbin.
+Terminal commands usually are executed from /usr/bin directory. **Nowadays /bin is a soft link to /usr/bin and /sbin is a soft link to /usr/sbin**.

   ![Screenshot from 2024-09-23 20-11-19](https://github.com/user-attachments/assets/24c2a092-2bbe-422b-8628-143223e99eca)